cryptoadvance/specter-desktop/babel/README.md

 	And many languages will most likely just keep many of the technical words the same (e.g. "xpub").

 * The strings are presented out of context and a word may have many possible translations.
 If you can't figure out the right usage, ask for help in the Telegram group.
-Each string includes the exact line number where it was found in the code.
+Each string includes the exact line number where it was found in the code (right-click on it in Poedit and you'll see "Code Occurrences").
 Include this info and others can help you get a better sense of how it's being used in that context.
-You can also directly review that line of code yourself but that may be bewildering if you are not a developer.
+You can also directly review that line of code yourself (click on the entry in "Code Occurrences") but that may be bewildering if you are not a developer.

 ### Submitting your changes